Yield Farming Smart Contract Development for DeFi

 pendingReward = (userAmount * accRewardPerShare) - rewardDebt

-On deposit/withdrawal, we update accRewardPerShare for the current moment, pay out pending rewards, and update rewardDebt.
+On deposit/withdrawal, we update accRewardPerShare for the current block, pay pending rewards, and update rewardDebt.
 This is O(1) regardless of the number of participants.

-Integer precision problem: accRewardPerShare is stored multiplied by 1e12 (or 1e18 for 18-decimal tokens) to avoid precision loss during division.
-Without this multiplication, with small deposits and large totalStaked, the accumulated reward rounds to 0.
+Problem with integer arithmetic: accRewardPerShare is stored multiplied by 1e12 (or 1e18 for 18-decimal tokens) to avoid precision loss during division.
+Without this multiplication, with small deposits and large totalStaked, accumulated rewards round to 0.

-The contract promises rewardPerBlock but doesn't verify that the reward pool has enough tokens.
-If the reward pool is depleted, transfer reverts — users can neither receive rewards nor withdraw deposits (if harvest is built into withdraw).
-Pattern: on withdrawal, first withdraw the stake, then attempt to pay rewards with insufficient balance handling.
+Reward token depletion — The contract promises rewardPerBlock but does not check that the reward pool has enough tokens.
+If the reward pool is empty, transfer reverts — users can neither claim rewards nor withdraw deposits (if harvest is integrated into withdraw).
+Pattern: on withdrawal, first withdraw the stake, then attempt to pay rewards with handling of insufficient balance.

 Extension of MasterChef for multiple staking tokens (multi-pool farming):